vladimirschneider/To-Do-List/README.md

 }
 ```

-In the method I update `this.tasks` and `localstorage item`.
+In this method I update `this.tasks` and `localstorage item`.

-For an updating or deleting a task I need to find a task in the array.
-I create getter `get token` to generate a random token for it.
-Let's update the `create` method.
-Here I added `getIndexByToken` method to search index of task in `this.tasks` to update or delete a task.
+To update or delete a task I need to find it in the array first.
+I will create a getter `get token` to generate a random token for it and will update our `create` method.
+Here I are also adding a`getIndexByToken` method to search for a task index in `this.tasks` in order to update or delete it.

 ```javascript
 export default class LocalStorage {